 - Using outside contractors that have bid on substantial jobs with no previous experience;

-- Working with contracting companies which are owned by politicians; or
+- Working with contracting companies that politicians own; or

 - Forming working relationships with private sector partners, individuals or politicians who have been previously prosecuted in kickback schemes.

-Frequent areas where misrepresentations often occur include unauthorized use of outside consultant resumes without the consultant’s authorization, bait and switch offers on products or services, misrepresentation of past performance, provision of falsified bank guarantees, and misrepresentation of financial position.
+Frequent areas where misrepresentations often occur include unauthorised use of outside consultant resumes without the consultant’s authorisation, bait and switch offer on products or services, misrepresentation of past performance, provision of falsified bank guarantees, and misrepresentation of financial position.